 If you aren’t familiar with this blade, continue reading as I’m about to share about my favorite blade type.

-What is a Drop Point Knife?
+What is a Drop Point Blade?

 What are Drop Point Blades Best Suited for?